stone1343/get-fluffy/README.md

 [Play now on GitHub Pages](https://stone1343.github.io/get-fluffy/public/index.html) (Desktop browser strongly recommended)

 *Get Fluffy!* should be played on a modern desktop browser such Firefox, Chrome or Edge.
-Android, iOS, Glulxe or Lectrote have not been tested and should not be used -- it will not work properly, but more importantly, you won't get the intended experience.
+Android, iOS, Glulxe or Lectrote have not been tested and should not be used -- it probably won't work properly, but more importantly, you won't get the intended experience.

 Here's an example how to download *Get Fluffy!* from GitHub on Windows: